-English lessons at Courthill develop children’s spoken language, reading, writing and vocabulary.
+English lessons at Courthill Infant School develop children’s spoken language, reading, writing and vocabulary.
 The English curriculum is delivered using an integrated topic approach, where the children are the driving force and inspiration of how this looks each academic year.
-We teach our pupils to speak clearly, to convey their ideas fluently and confidently and to ask questions.
+We teach our pupils to speak clearly, to convey their ideas fluently and confidently as well as to take turns and ask questions.

-The children are taught to write through a variety of strategies, including supporting their grammar knowledge using ‘Courthill’s Grammar Shapes’.
-We also use 'Talk for Writing’, which helps to develop children’s writing skills through imitation, innovation and independence.
+The children are taught to write through a variety of strategies, including supporting their grammar knowledge using ‘Courthill’s Grammar Shapes’ and some ‘Talk for Writing’ strategies.
+‘Talk for Writing’ helps to develop children’s writing skills through imitation, innovation and independence.
 Alongside this, children experience lessons on grammar, punctuation, spelling and handwriting.
 We provide opportunities for writing for a range of purposes and we encourage pupils to see themselves as authors.
-We promote the status of written work by providing opportunities for children’s writing to be celebrated and read by real audiences.
-Handwriting sessions take place daily and the children work through the different letter families in turn.
-We use the pre-cursive handwriting style which is introduced in the Foundation Stage, with joining introduced in Year 2.
+We promote the status of written work by providing opportunities for children’s writing to be celebrated and read by real audiences..
+Children are taught to form their letters in daily handwriting sessions, using a print style (in accordance with the Reading Framework July 2021), and the children work through the different letter families in turn.
+When they are ready, children in year 2 are taught to how to join some letters and understand which are best left un-joined.

 Our English leaders are Nadia Kazimirow and Shelley Wood.
 If you have any questions, please contact us via the school office.